RobTillaart/AS5600/README.md

 - **bool setI2CUPDT(uint8_t value)**
 - **uint8_t getI2CUPDT()**

 These functions seems to have only a function in relation to **setAddress()** so possibly obsolete in the future.
+If you got other insights on these functions please let me know.

 ## Operational